 I also know many other long term keepers whom have the same conclusion.

-And I have ALL my reptiles and Amphibians faecal checked 2x a year.
+I have ALL my reptiles and Amphibians faecal checked 2x a year.
 And I am a good 5 or 6 years without any treatment for any parasite load being needed.
 Just saying 😉

-And any occasion before that was mainly rescue reptiles needing Coccidia or Pinworm treatment.
+Any occasion before that was mainly rescue reptiles needing Coccidia or Pinworm treatment.
 Something of which happens regardless.

 So again, you have a responsibility as a keeper to know your local area.
 Know your native bugs.
 A good way is by joining a local wildlife/bug Facebook group or forum.